-- 3.9.9 The Petitioner submitted that it has calculated carrying cost as per the settled financial principles and in line with the prevailing Regulations.
-The Petitioner also submitted that it has proposed to recover part of the cumulative gap through regulatory charge, mainly of past period gap over four years so as to avoid tariff shock.
-The Petitioner further submitted that it has claimed depreciation as per the GERC MYT Regulations only and that there is no double recovery of depreciation by the Petitioner. - 3.9.10 In respect of Green Tariff, the Petitioner submitted that green tariff is optional in nature and distribution licensee is required to make additional arrangements to make available such power.
-Further, considering the variable nature of availability of green power, the Petitioner has to incur additional cost for purchase of such power at higher rates, during peak period to supply to the opting consumer. - 3.9.11 In respect of outstanding bills, the Petitioner submitted that it takes all actions to recover the dues in timely manner from the Govt. authorities as per the provisions of the GERC Supply Code.
+- 3.9.7 The Petitioner submitted that it has calculated carrying cost as per the settled financial principles and in line with the prevailing Regulations.
+The Petitioner also submitted that it has proposed to recover part of the cumulative gap through regulatory charge, mainly of past period gap over four years so as to avoid tariff shock. - 3.9.8 The Petitioner submitted that it has proposed the regulatory charge mainly to recover the gap arising on account of past years under recovery.
+The Commission in the past tariff orders has approved cumulative gap which included amongst other things the then previous year's approved gap as well.
+Hence, at the time of truing up, the revenue recovered for the year is required to be compared with the components against which it was approved for.
+Further, those components of gap have also been revised due to various applicable orders by the Hon'ble Tribunal, as well as the Commission.
+The overall result thus works out to a cumulative revenue gap, which is required to be recovered by the Petitioner. - 3.9.9 Regarding the reference to the litigation pending before the Hon'ble High Court of Gujarat, it is submitted that the same is extraneous to the present proceedings and even otherwise, no stay has been granted in favour of Objector. - 3.9.10 The Petitioner further submitted that it has claimed depreciation as per the GERC MYT Regulations only and that there is no double recovery of depreciation by the Petitioner. - 3.9.11 In respect of Green Tariff, the Petitioner submitted that green tariff is optional in nature and distribution licensee is required to make additional arrangements to make available such power.
+Further, considering the variable nature of availability of green power, the Petitioner has to incur additional cost for purchase of such power at higher rates, during peak period to supply to the opting consumer.

+3.9.12 In respect of outstanding bills, the Petitioner submitted that it takes all actions to recover the dues in timely manner from the Govt. authorities as per the provisions of the GERC Supply Code.
 It may kindly be noted that the present petition has been filed as per the provision of the GERC MYT Regulations.
 Accordingly, there is no question of keeping ARR on hold.